leoliang22/leoliang22.github.io/essays/A-Little-Bootstraping-Never-Hurt.md

 <img src="../img/Basic-Website.png" height="700">

-*An example of a basic website I created using just HTML and CSS*
+*An example of a basic webpage I created using just HTML and CSS*

 ## Bootstrap 5